lanceanz/GettingAndCleaningData/CodeBook.md

 1. Source files were all read into dataframes.
 The main (sensor-data) files are X_test.txt and X_train.txt.
 2. Column names were attached to the sensor-data dataframes.
 3. The subject identifiers (i.e. the person carrying the smartphone) and their activity description were then attached to the sensor-data.
-4. As per the Project requirements, the mean and standard deviation columns were extracted into a new dataframe, along with the columns identifying the subject (person) and their activity.
-Only those variables containing the strings "mean()" and "std()" were chosen, based on information contained in file "features_info.txt" that was included with the source data.
+4. The mean and standard deviation columns were extracted into a new dataframe, along with the columns identifying the subject (person) and their activity.
+Only those variables containing the strings "mean()" and "std()" were chosen, based on the variable descriptions in file "features_info.txt" (included with the source data).
 5. The averages of the selected variables were calculated, grouped by subject and their activity.
 6. The resulting analysis was saved as tidy.txt.